Vasanthabalaji01/Learn/docs/code/python/package_managers/package_managers.md

 ## Setup Conda

 Setting up `conda` involves installing Anaconda or Miniconda, which are Python distributions that come with `conda` and many pre-installed packages commonly used in data science and scientific computing.
-Here's how to set up `conda`:
+Here's how to set up `conda`

 ### Anaconda